openshift/enhancements/enhancements/network/allow-mtu-and-overlay-port-changes.md

    ```

    In the case of OVN Kubernetes we'll do the same procedure.
 If we need to
-   change the vxlan port we'll gather its configuration from ovs-vsctl, delete
+   change the VXLAN port we'll gather its configuration from ovs-vsctl, delete
    it, and recreate it with the same parameters.

-   And if we need to change the geneve port we'll do the same thing with it.
+   And if we need to change the Geneve port we'll do the same thing with it.

-7. In the case of OpenShift SDN each node will uncordon iself.
-8. EAch pod will annotate the node where it's running with
-   `openshift.io/cno-succesuflly-changed-mtu` and exit
+5. If all these steps failed, the pod will exit with code 1, if all were
+   successful it will exit with code 0.

+Once the deamonset that actually makes the changes in the nodes is finished the
+CNO will:
-Once the daemonsets are finished, for OVN Kubernetes the CNO will verify that
+1. For OVN Kubernetes the CNO verify that the configmap ovnkube-config is
-the configmap ovnkube-config is synchronized, and will force a rollout of the
+   synchronized, and will force a rollout of the ovnkube-master daemonset.
+   Once the rollout is finished and all the pods are ready, it will also
+   force a rollout of the ovnkube-node daemonset.

+   For OpenShift SDN we'll make sure the ClusterNetwork object is synchronized
-ovnkube-master daemonset.
-After that it will also force a rollout of the
+   and we'll force a rollout of the sdn daemonset.
-ovnkube-node daemonset.

-If any of the nodes fails during the procedure we expect the administrator to
-manually reboot the nodes.
-We could reboot automatically, but given the risks
-involved, and that this change is a very uncommon intervention, we consider
-safer making the human responsible for it.
+2. Once this is finished, check the exit codes of the daemonset that actually
+   makes the changes, if the exit code is 0 uncordon the node, otherwise
+   reboot the node, wait for the kubelet to be reporting as Ready again
+   and uncordon it.
+3. Set the `clusteroperator/network` conditions:
+   - Progressing: false
+   - Upgradeable: true

 ### Test Plan
+For both MTU, and VXLAN or Geneve port changes we will create the following
+tests:
-For MTU changes start a TCP server and client in two different nodes
+1. A TCP server, and a client in two different nodes communicating
-communicating continuosuly.
-Decrease the MTU and increase it once its finished.
+   continuously.
+The acceptance criteria is the connection has to be kept
+   alive.
+2. We will also create in parallel another TCP server, and multiple clients
+   in different nodes which will establish a lot of very short lived TCP
-The TCP connection must be alive after both changes.
+   connections.
+The acceptance criteria is that the connections must be

-For vxlan or geneve start a TCP server and client in two different nodes
-communicating continuously.
-Change both ports in OVN kuberentes and vxlan
+   established.
+3. An HTTPS server with a very large certificate, and multiple clients
+   doing a single HTTPS request.
+The acceptance criteria is TLS negotiation
+   suceeds and HTTPS request returns 200.

+The acceptance criteria for this test is that the long lived TCP connection is
+kept alive, and the short lived connections get established.

+Packet loss, TCP retransmissions, increased latency, and reduced bandwidth are
+considered acceptable while the chane is happening.

+For MTU changes, while previous test is running, we will decrease the MTU, and
+once it's finished we'll increase it to it's previous value.

+For port changes, while previous test is running, we will change both ports in
-on OpenShift SDN.
-The TCP connection must be alive after the change.
+OVN Kuberentes, and VXLAN on OpenShift SDN.
+The TCP connection must be alive
+after the change.

+This test will be two new jobs in CI (one for OVN, and one for OpenShift
+SDN), but given that this won't be changed often they will be launched on
+demand.

 ## Alternatives